hlomphosibeko/comfort-foods-de/README.md

   - Have a rewards page where users can view the amount of rewards hey have so they can get discounts depending on how often they visit the restaurant.
   -	Create a system to allow online bookings
   -	Add more food to the menu
+  - Add background images of food on all pages

 ## Testing
 ### Manual Testing